Saric-Group/trimem_sbeady/README.md

 # TriLMP = TriMEM + LAMMPS

-**TriLMP** is a modified version of the [**TriMEM**](https://github.com/bio-phys/trimem) python package.
-It performs Hybrid Monte Carlo (HMC) simulations of lipid membranes according to the Helfrich theory[^Helfrich1973].
-Please refer to Siggel et al.[^Siggel2022] for details on the specific Hamiltonian simulated, or the [TriMEM documentation](https://trimem.readthedocs.io/en/latest/) further information on the TriMEM package.
+TriLMP couples [**TriMEM**](https://github.com/bio-phys/trimem) to [LAMMPS](https://github.com/lammps/lammps) via the python interface of the latter, to perform Hybrid Monte Carlo (HMC = MD + MC) simulations of lipid membranes according to the Helfrich theory[^Helfrich1973].
+Please refer to Siggel et al.[^Siggel2022] for details on the Hamiltonian simulated, or the [TriMEM documentation](https://trimem.readthedocs.io/en/latest/) further information on TriMEM (e.g., dependencies).

 ## Basic introduction
-TriLMP couples TriMEM to [LAMMPS](https://github.com/lammps/lammps) via the python interface of the latter.
-Within TriLMP, the Dynamically Triangulated network (DTN) is a LAMMPS molecule made of particles (network vertices) that are connected through bonds (network edges).
-Throughout the simulation, TriLMP uses TriMEM to compute the Helfrich Hamiltonian as well as to obtain the list of vertices that have to be updated to ensure membrane fluidity.
-At each MD simulation step, TriMEM provides the force acting on each vertex in the network to LAMMPS so that vertices in the network move according to LAMMPS' time-integrators (e.g., velocity-Verlet).
-At a prescribed frequency (see TriLMP docs), TriLMP informs LAMMPS to update the network connectivity by removing and creating new bonds between particles in the molecule.
+In TriLMP, the Dynamically Triangulated network representing the membrane is a LAMMPS molecule made of particles (network vertices) that are connected through bonds (network edges).
+Throughout the simulation, TriLMP uses TriMEM to compute the Helfrich Hamiltonian, as well as to obtain the list of edges that have to be updated to ensure membrane fluidity.
+At each MD simulation step, TriMEM provides the gradient of the Helfrich Hamiltonian.
+These gradients are added to the forces acting on the vertices in the network.
+At a prescribed frequency (see TriLMP docs), TriLMP informs LAMMPS to update the network connectivity by removing and creating new bonds between vertices in the network.
 Additionally, the calculation of the surface repulsion, which prevents the network from self-intersecting, is dealt with by LAMMPS instead of TriMEM in TriLMP.
 For further details on how to use the package, please refer to the HowTo_TriLMP.md file.

 To run simulations with TriLMP, you will be creating an object of the class ```TriLmp```.
 While you can always edit the class in the trilmp.py file in `src/` for details), to run a basic simulation you will just have to
 1. Pass to your ```TriLmp``` object the class attributes you want (e.g., membrane mechanical properties, size of the network, ...)